 $1000 for one glorious poem

-Sponsored by former TNQ editor Kim Jernigan and family in memory of her father Nick Blatchford, in celebration of the man who sparked the family’s love of poetry.
-This contest is for poems written in response to an existing occasion, personal or public, or poems that make an occasion of something ordinary or uncelebrated by virtue of the poet’s attention.
+Sponsored by former The New Quarterly editor Kim Jernigan and family in celebration of her father, Nick Blatchford, of the man who sparked the family’s love of poetry.
+This contest is for poems written in response to an existing occasion, personal or public, or poems that make an occasion of something ordinary or by virtue of the poet’s attention.
 We are interested in light verse and in verse more sober, in the whole spectrum of tones and occasions.
-One of Nick’s own poems, which we think captures the broadness of his (and our) sense of occasion, is pictured above.
-It originally appeared in Issue 100 of TNQ.
+One of Nick’s own poems, which we think captures the broadness of his (and our) sense of occasion, is pictured below.
+It originally appeared in Issue 100 of The New Quarterly.

-- One $1000 top prize will be awarded for one work of occasional verse (no word limit).
+- A $1000 top prize will be awarded for one work of occasional verse (no word limit).

 - An additional $1000 will be distributed as the judges fancy.